Sign up to our Newsletter

 Arts and Humanities majors cover a wide range of subjects, from languages and literature to music, philosophy, and social sciences.
 While not directly focused on law, these programs provide a broad knowledge base useful in various legal practices.

 Studying Arts and Humanities also hones communication, collaboration, and critical thinking skills—essential for success in law.
-Through analyzing texts, engaging in discussions, and crafting arguments, students learn to communicate effectively and think critically about legal issues.
+Students learn to communicate effectively and think critically about legal issues by analyzing texts, engaging in discussions, and crafting arguments.

 In essence, Arts and Humanities majors offer a well-rounded education that prepares students for the intellectual demands of legal practice, regardless of their specific legal interests.